jimmywyatt/SQLStyleGuide/README.md

 ### Naming

 * Do - Name object with their types at the end, except tables
-* Do Not - Mix and match
+* Do Not - Mix and match, once you have a style stick to it
 * Why - It improves allows you to see what type of object is being used at a glance

 ```SQL